ethereum/go-ethereum/content/docs/faq.md

 sudo ntpdate -s time.nist.gov
 ```

-#### I would like to run multiple geth instances but got the error "Fatal: blockchain db err: resource temporarily unavailable".
+#### I would like to run multiple Geth instances but got the error "Fatal: blockchain db err: resource temporarily unavailable".

 Geth uses a datadir to store the blockchain, accounts and some additional information.
 This directory cannot be shared between running instances.
-If you would like to run multiple instances follow [these](getting-started/private-net) instructions.
+If you would like to run multiple instances follow [these](/content/docs/developers/geth-developer/Private-Network.md) instructions.

 #### When I try to use the --password command line flag, I get the error "Could not decrypt key with given passphrase" but the password is correct.
 Why does this error appear?